- About Braintree Sixth Form

 The sixth form aims to provide each individual student with appropriate support and guidance so that they get the most from their time in the sixth form and progress successfully on to fulfilling careers or further study.
 Tutors are kept informed about the performance of their tutees across their subjects, as well as being aware of their achievements outside the classroom.
 Systems of assessment and tracking are used to ensure that students receive regular feedback on their progress in each subject and targets for development.
 Regular individual tutorial meetings and Personal Development sessions ensure that every student is in regular contact with their tutor with whom progress will be discussed and to whom the tutee can readily turn for help or advice.

-In addition to the tutor team, the sixth form has Heads of Year and a Student Support Officer whose roles are to provide additional advice and support on both academic and pastoral issues.
+In addition to the tutor team, pastoral support is provided by the Head and Deputy Head of Sixth Form and a Student Support Officer whose roles are to provide additional advice and support on both academic and pastoral issues.
 Where students are experiencing particular difficulties the sixth form can arrange for mentoring or, if appropriate, counselling with our in-school Counsellor.

 The sixth form has a SENCO (Special Educational Needs Co-ordinator) and SEND support is available.
 The sixth form is strongly committed to both inclusion and equal opportunities and will always look at what reasonable adjustments can be made in order to facilitate access for students with special needs.
 It is recommended that applicants discuss any potential SEND needs with the Student Support Officer at an early stage, so that there is time to plan appropriate strategies and make any necessary arrangements before students start courses.
 Special examination arrangements can be put in place as necessary.

-Every student has a personal tutor with whom they meet fortnightly to discuss their academic progress.
+Students will see their tutor every morning and the tutor will deliver the personal development programme (see more details under courses).
+The tutor will also meet with every student at least once a month on a one to one basis to discuss their academic progress.
 Regular reporting by subject staff enables the tutors to be fully informed about the performance of their tutees across their subjects as well as being aware of their achievements outside the classroom, and supports them in discussing tutees’ progress and plans with them.

 The sixth form curriculum introduces students to careers choices, information about further study and university applications.
 Appointments are available for all students with our independent careers adviser.
 Students are encouraged to arrange work experience as appropriate and to make use of the careers books and software available in the sixth form.